dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 -	To become a good engineer in TAC, you will have to work 10 hsours in an 8-hour shift.

+- If the issue is time-sensitive, call to the hotline (the agent will create the ticket).
+If the issue is not time-sensitive, create the ticket through the self-service portal.

 ## Ratings and more metrics

 Rating given by the customer at the end of a ticket is separated into three questions: